What is a Master Promissory Note?

 - How to sign the MPN

 The Master Promissory Note will also outline the specifics of what you owe, the interest rates, late fees, repayment options, deferment options, and cancellation options.

 When you sign your name to the MPN, you are agreeing to pay back the loans no matter what.
 Here are a few situations where students will still be responsible for paying back their student loans:

 - If you decide to withdraw from college and don’t earn a degree, you will still be responsible for paying back the student loans that you have taken out.

 - If you graduate from college or grad school and can’t find a job, you are still responsible for paying back the student loans.

 Sample Master Promissory Note

-Here is a sample Master Promissory Note:
+Here is a sample MPN:

 This Master Promissory Note is a final step to securing and accessing a loan from the United States Department of Education including Direct Student Loans (also known as Federal Stafford Student Loans) and Direct PLUS loans.
 Keep on reading to learn everything that you need to know about MPNs.